 We hear you!
 So we want to let you know how our teams work on the ground to deliver your donations to the people in need.

-The Islamic Relief family has been on the ground in Gaza for the past 25 years.
-Islamic Relief USA, specifically, receives updates on the community’s immediate needs through organizations with local staff and offices.
+IRUSA receives updates on the community’s immediate needs through partner organizations that have local staff and offices on the ground.
 We have a long and successful history of working through established local partnerships to deliver urgent support and implement development projects for Palestinians, including improving access to healthcare, psychosocial support, education, and livelihoods.
 Together, our response is that much stronger and wider in reach, especially when it is needed most.

 During times of crisis and emergency, banks and monetary institutions are often impacted.
 This can prevent families from accessing banks and withdrawing funds.
 Humanitarian organizations have existing relationships with banks and available funds on reserve that they can access and utilize during such emergency crises to ensure a quick response.